vllm-project/vllm/docs/source/getting_started/quickstart.rst

     ]
     sampling_params = SamplingParams(temperature=0.8, top_p=0.95)

-Next, we initialize the LLM server for offline inference with the ``LLM`` class.
-We use the `OPT model <https://arxiv.org/abs/2205.01068>`_ with 125 million parameters as an example.
-The list of supported models can be found in the `supported models page </models/supported_models.html>`_.
+Initialize vLLM's engine for offline inference with the ``LLM`` class and the `OPT-125M model <https://arxiv.org/abs/2205.01068>`_.
+The list of supported models can be found at :ref:`supported models <supported_models>`.

 .. code-block:: python

     llm = LLM(model="facebook/opt-125m")

-We call ``llm.generate`` to generate the outputs with the given input prompts and sampling parameters.
-It adds the input prompts to CacheFlow server's waiting queue.
-Then, the CacheFlow server generates the outputs for the input prompts and returns the outputs with high throughput.
-The outputs are returned as a list of ``RequestOutput`` objects, which includes the output tokens and log probabilites of each output.
+Call ``llm.generate`` to generate the outputs.
+It adds the input prompts to vLLM engine's waiting queue and executes the vLLM engine to generate the outputs with high throughput.
+The outputs are returned as a list of ``RequestOutput`` objects with all the output tokens.

 .. code-block:: python